How will Huntingdon prepare me for dental school?

 *Required by some dental schools

-The above list of courses is considered the minimum requirement for admission to dental school.
-Students should try to complete these requirements by the end of the junior year of undergraduate study so they can apply to dental school in a timely fashion.
-Remember that content from the minimum required courses is tested as part of the DAT, so it is wise to complete these courses as early as possible.
+The list of courses above is the minimum requirement for admission to dental school.
+Complete these requirements by the end of your junior year so that you can apply to dental school in a timely fashion.
+Content from the minimum required courses is tested as part of the DAT, so it is wise to complete these courses as early as possible.
 Early completion also prevents having too many time-demanding science courses during the same year.

 To be competitive for admission to dental school, grades in the prerequisite courses are important.
 Students should always strive to make As in all courses.
 However, we recommend that the prerequisites and any science course receive the student’s priority.
 A competitive GPA for medical school is 3.50 or higher.